aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Performance and Measurement.md

 ### Performance and Measurement: Evaluating the Model's Effectiveness 📊💡

-This section delves into the evaluation of the model's performance across three key aspects: predictive accuracy, profitability, and risk control.
-Let's break down each aspect in detail, explaining terminologies and methodologies with real-world examples and emojis.

 #### A. Predictive Accuracy 🎯

 **Predictive accuracy** measures how well the model's predictions align with actual outcomes.
 The study evaluates accuracy using several metrics: